Content

 Other questions related to graduate education

-Do I have to apply to the NC State Graduate School for either the Upstream Biomanufacturing Graduate Certificate or the Downstream Biomanufacturing Graduate Certificate?
+Do I have to apply to the NC State Graduate School for either the Upstream Biomanufacturing Graduate Certificate, the Downstream Biomanufacturing Graduate Certificate or the Online Biomanufacturing Graduate Certificate?

 Can credits from the graduate certificates transfer to the BTEC master’s program if I decide to apply and enroll in the master’s program?